SJackson7/Pymaeceuticals/README.md

 ### Calculating Correlation and Regression
 * Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
 * Plot the linear regression model on top of the previous scatter plot.

+### Final Analysis
+As it appears in the script.

+* The effectiveness of Capomulin is comparable to Ramicane with slightly better results.
+Capomulin is far more effective than Infubinol and Ceftamin in reducing tumor size.
+Additionally, Capomulin and Ramicane were the most consistent treatments as they had the lowest standard errors.
+* Granted, there is a strong, positive correlation between mouse weight and average tumor size with a correlation value of 0.8419 but it is not enough to determine if drug regimen success is factored by weight.
+* The gender of mice tested was near equal, with about 49% female to 51% male.
+Based on this, there is no gender bias; however, further study is needed to verify survival rates and drug treatment results by gender to determine if there is an unknown factor.
+* There was at least one lucky mouse taking Infubinol where it had a tumor volume reduction well below the statistical lower bound for the drug.
+This should not be taken under consideration to retest the drug though.